Lipid Peroxidation Unit

 Our long-term objective is to develop and advance targeted, non-addictive interventions to prevent and treat age-related diseases.

-The Unit applies an interdisciplinary, translational, team science approach—comprising randomized controlled trials, postmortem studies using traditional and multiplex immunohistochemistry, synthetic and analytical chemistry, immunohistochemistry, and cellular models—to achieve these objectives.
+The Unit applies an interdisciplinary, translational, team science approach— comprising randomized controlled trials, postmortem studies using traditional and multiplex immunohistochemistry, synthetic and analytical chemistry, and cellular models—to achieve these objectives.

 Selected Ongoing Projects

 Randomized controlled trials

-Our team is currently leading or collaborating on several randomized controlled trials (RCTs) testing the clinical efficacy and biochemical effects of targeted manipulation of dietary fatty acids, which are precursors to bioactive lipid mediators including oxylipins and endocannabinoids.
+Our team is leading or collaborating on several randomized controlled trials (RCTs) testing the clinical efficacy and biochemical effects of targeted manipulation of dietary fatty acids, which are precursors to bioactive lipid mediators including oxylipins and endocannabinoids.
 These trials include a total of more than 500 randomized participants, including 350 suffering with chronic pain syndromes that are refractory to conventional medical management.
 These RCTs grew out of the promising results of small randomized trial conducted at UNC-Chapel Hill testing targeted substrate manipulation as an adjunct strategy for managing treatment-resistant chronic headaches in collaboration with Doug Mann, M.D. and the Department of Physical Medicine and Rehabilitation Medicine.
 Dr. Ramsden is also the Co-PI of an RCT testing targeted substrate manipulation as a strategy for managing chronic Post-traumatic Headaches in military personnel in collaboration with Walter Reed, Fort Belvoir and Fort Bragg.
 Our Unit is also leading an NIH intramural RCT testing the effects of targeted substrate manipulation on endocannabinoids, craving, satiety, and body composition.
 This trial is led by NIAAA and includes investigators from NIA, NIDDK, the NIH Clinical Center, and UNC-Chapel Hill.